Awards & Associations

 Swap information such as name, phone number, address, vehicle model, year and their insurance policy information.
 If you can, get a picture of their drivers license so your insurance company can easily track them down if they give out any false contact information which unfortunately happens a lot, especially with uninsured drivers.
 Make sure to get their license plate numbers as well and the contact information from any other witnesses or passengers that were also involved.
 These witnesses can be very helpful to your attorney when other drivers are not giving correct accounts of the accident and trying to push the fault onto you.

-Before you leave, contact an attorney to make sure you haven’t forgotten anything.
+Before you leave, contact a Colorado truck accident attorney to make sure you haven’t forgotten anything.
 Call Rector Stuzynski LLC at (719) 578-1106 for a free consultation and we would be happy to go over everything to make sure you have the documentation you need for us to be able to successfully defend your accident claim in court.
 It’s easy to forget the small details so you are much better off consulting with us before leaving the scene of the accident.

 Insurance companies are always looking for ways to not pay out on a claim so they will try to push the blame onto the other drivers if they can or they will use what you said about the accident against you if you were admitting fault so be very careful not to use any verbiage that could be taken the wrong way.
 Report the accident and let the insurance company know you will be getting your own estimates on repairs for the semi-truck as well as the estimates that their insurance adjuster provides when they come out to inspect the damages.